 2) Dhindo and Curry:

 Dhindo is simply mush made up of millet flour or buckwheat flour or maize flour with salt and water.
 With no flavor in itself, it can be eaten with yogurt, milk, ghee & curries to enhance its taste.
-Mostly Dhindo taste better with non-veg curries rather than veg curries.
+Mostly Dhindo tastes better with non-veg curries rather than veg curries.

 3) Newari Khaja:

 However, even though there are many places you can order Newari Khaja set in Kathmandu, I recommend the authentic Newari restaurant like “SASA:D’ Newa Restaurant” & “Newa: Lahana” in Kritipur.
-And yes, you can have never ending choices of veg & non-veg side-dishes.
+And yes, you can have never-ending choices of veg & non-veg side dishes.

 b) Aalu Tama

-Aalu Tama is a traditional soup dish made of fermented bamboo shoots, black-eyed beans and potato which is hot & sour in taste.
+Aalu Tama is a traditional soup dish made of fermented bamboo shoots, black-eyed beans, and potato which is hot & sour in taste.

 Yomari is a steamed dumpling made of rice flour with sweet filling like coconut, sesame seeds, molasses, and so on.